solowon27/Readme-generator/README.md

 Inquirer Package
 File System (fs) Module
 ## Authors
-This project was authored by SOLOMON TEGEGNE.
+This project is created by SOLOMON TEGEGNE

 ## Questions
 If you have any questions about the project, please feel free to contact me via solowon27@hotmail.com.